 Have tips on preventing cross-contamination or how to politely take care of yourself and still participate in food-focused social events?
 Share them in the comments!
 This post has been shared at Tip Me Tuesday.

 This recipe was inspired by Amy’s Finer Things.

 - 1 recipe Fudge Brownies or your favorite brownie recipe

 - fruit of choice – I used bananas, cherries, blueberries, raspberries, and strawberries.

 - Bake the brownies as directed in the recipe.
 I used a 9-inch tart pan and mixed up the brownies with my new handheld KitchenAid mixer.
 (I love it!)
 Use whatever works for you – just be aware that using a different sized pan than called for in the recipes will alter the baking time.
 It took my brownies about 23 minutes to bake.

 - Let the brownies cool completely.
 Beat the cream cheese until light.
-Add the agave, vanilla extract, and salt and beat until combined.
+Add the honey or coconut nectar, vanilla extract, and salt and beat until combined.
 Spread on top of the brownies.

 - Cover the cream cheese completely with your fruit of choice.
 If you use bananas, dip them in fresh-squeezed lemon juice to keep them from turning brown.
 Lay any juicy, cut fruit such as pitted cherry halves on paper towels to drain.
 This keeps them from juicing all over your cream cheese.

 - Cover and chill until ready to serve.